THE GOOD NUTRIENTS TODDLERS NEED

 Vitamin D

 Needed for healthy bones.
-Under 5s will need to take a supplement as what they need can’t be found in food alone.
+You can find vitamin D in a few foods like oily fish and eggs.
+However, young children will need to take a supplement as what they need can’t be found in food alone*.

 Vitamin A